sungsujaing/Artificial_Intelligence_articles_and_tutorials/SupervisedML_ComparativeStudies.md

 ## K-nearest Neighbors (KNN)
 * Non-parametric algorithm for both regression and classification tasks
-* Memory-based learning which involve the entire dataset during the prediction
+* Memory-based learning which involves the entire dataset during the prediction
 * Important hyperparameters to tune include:
   * Number of nearest neighbors the classifier will retrieve (K); usually odd number
   * Distance metric (i.e. Euclidian)